Get

 Suitable For:

-The Beagle is a breed of hunting dog that appeared in England in the 1800s.
-They were officially recognized by the American Kennel Club in 1885.
+The Beagle is a hunting dog that appeared in England in the 1800s and was officially recognized by the American Kennel Club in 1885.
 At first glance, these cheerful and endearing dogs look like miniature Foxhounds.
 They have the same sweet, pleading expression and make excellent four-legged companions for the whole family.
 They are also famous for their distinctive howls, incredibly well-developed sense of smell, and stubbornness.

 beagle dog lying on white sofa in a hotel room